oVirt/ovirt-site/source/develop/release-management/features/network/ucs-integration.html.md

 *   Name: [ Antoni Segura Puimedon](User:APuimedo)
 *   Email: apuimedo aT redhat.com

-## Current oVirt UCS-M networking integration state
+## oVirt/UCS-M networking integration state prior to this feature

-Nowadays the virtual functions are reported to Engine as regular nics.
+USC virtual functions used to be reported to Engine as regular nics.
 VFs that have not been configured via UCS-M to have a mac address and connectivity are still reported, despite their uselessness for Host networking.

-There is a Vdsm hook, [vdsm-hook-vmfex](http://resources.ovirt.org/releases/3.3/rpm/EL/6/noarch/vdsm-hook-vmfex-4.13.0-11.el6.noarch.rpm) that after being installed on each host, takes action upon VM creation and migration that:
+There was a now-deprecated Vdsm hook, [vdsm-hook-vmfex](http://resources.ovirt.org/releases/3.3/rpm/EL/6/noarch/vdsm-hook-vmfex-4.13.0-11.el6.noarch.rpm) that after being installed on each host, takes action upon VM creation and migration that:

 *   Sets up a pool of virtual functions (thanks to the pool, migration is possible.
 As far as there are unused devices in the pool, we can assign a vnic to a virtual function).
 *   Assigns the Engine-specified MAC address to a virtual function from the pool.